 57hours is committed to providing safe outdoor adventure experiences.
 We require all guides using our platform to have a COVID-19 safety plan and to make the details of that plan accessible to travelers.
 In most cases, group sizes will be reduced, guides will avoid overcrowded locations, and other safety measures will be met depending on the location and activity.

 We also expect clients to respect local regulations and take measures to protect themselves, guides and the communities they’re travelling to.
-For more information on COVID-19 measures in the White Mountains, NH, please refer to the White Mountain National Forest or New Hampshire’s Department of Health and Human Services websites.
+For more information on COVID-19 measures in White Mountains, NH please refer to the White Mountain National Forest and New Hampshire’s Department of Health and Human Services.

 Please contact us if you have any questions or require further information.
 We are happy to provide you with the most up-to-date information!